-DGSD staff who have been in "close contact" (as defined below) in the last fourteen days with someone who has tested positive for COVID-19 should notify their supervisor immediately and should not report to work.
+DGSD staff who have been in "close contact" (as defined below) in the last fourteen days with someone who has tested positive for COVID-19 should notify their supervisor immediately.
 This includes the on-call employees that are at home on standby pay so that the supervisor can replace the employee on-call immediately.
-By reporting to work, DGSD staff are certifying that they are symptom free and have not within the past fourteen (14) days knowingly been in close contact with someone who has tested positive for COVID-19 and is still contagious.
-Close contact is defined as any of the following: 1) Being within 6 feet of a sick person with COVID-19 for a total of 15 minutes or more within a 24-hour period starting from 48 hours prior to the onset of symptoms in the sick person (or, for asymptomatic persons,

-48 hours prior to test specimen collection), 2) Caring at home for a sick person with COVID-19, 3) Having direct physical contact with the person (e.g. hugged or kissed them), or 4) Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, sneezed on, somehow got respiratory droplets on you, sharing eating or drinking utensils, etc.).
+Close contact is defined as any of the following: 1) Being within 6 feet of a sick person with COVID-19 for a total of 15 minutes or more within a 24-hour period starting from 48 hours prior to the onset of symptoms in the sick person (or, for asymptomatic persons, 48 hours prior to test specimen collection), 2) Caring at home for a sick person with COVID-19, 3) Having direct physical contact with the person (e.g. hugged or kissed them), or 4) Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, sneezed on, somehow got respiratory droplets on you, sharing eating or drinking utensils, etc.).